 The chef and the line cook

-A survey of 791 developers found something counterintuitive.
-Senior developers use more AI-generated code than juniors.
-But they spend far more time fighting with it.
-Inspecting output, rewriting sections, debugging, sometimes scrapping the whole thing.
+A survey of 791 developers found something I didn't expect: senior developers use more AI-generated code than juniors do.
+They also spend more time fighting with it.
+Inspecting output, rewriting bits, debugging, sometimes throwing the whole thing away.

-A senior dev who spent years writing code by hand is a head chef who's worked every station.
-They taste what the AI produces and know immediately when something's off.
+A senior who spent years writing code by hand is a head chef who's worked every station.
+They taste what the AI puts on the plate and know right away when something's off.
 Needs more salt.
-Error handling is lazy.
+Lazy error handling.
 Race condition waiting to happen.
-They use AI to move faster.
-The thinking is still theirs.
+They use AI to move faster, but the thinking is still theirs.

-A junior who skipped that apprenticeship is managing a kitchen full of robot cooks without knowing how to cook.
+A junior who skipped that apprenticeship is running a kitchen of robot cooks without knowing how to cook.
 Everything looks fine until something catches fire.

 Senior vs junior using AI